aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-projects/working-with-page-header-footer/_index.md

 ---

 ## **Reading Header and Footer Information from MPP file**
 Aspose.Tasks API provides the capability to read the Header and Footer information from MPP file.
-The API has classes mapped to each tab of MS Project Page Setup dialog as detailed in the section below.
+The API has classes mapped to each tab of Microsoft Project Page Setup dialog as detailed in the section below.

-- MS Project Page Setup dialog box has 6 tabs (see screenshot).
+- Microsoft Project Page Setup dialog box has 6 tabs (see screenshot).
 These tabs are mapped to new classes:
   - Page tab -> Aspose.Tasks.Visualization.PageSettings class
   - Margins tab -> Aspose.Tasks.Visualization.PageMargins class
   - Header, footer tabs -> Aspose.Tasks.Visualization.HeaderFooterInfo class